benzen/gmagery/README.md

 This repository contains a groovy (jvm) implementation of magery templating system.
 Magery can be used as client and as server templating system.

-Magery is nicely explained here [here](https://github.com/caolan/magery/)
+Magery is nicely explained [here](https://github.com/caolan/magery/)

 At the moment this implementation passes the test-suite defined [here](https://github.com/caolan/magery-tests) with problem with whitespace